bluetang331/bluetang331.github.io/publications.md

 ##  First Author
 **2025**
 - **Choi, K.**, Kim, S., Nam, K., & Sohn, D. (2025).
-The Impact of Physical Accessibility Characteristics of the Residential Environment on Fertility Rates in Seoul. *Journal of the Architectural Institute of Korea* *(Revise and Resubmit)*.
+The Impact of Physical Accessibility Characteristics of the Residential Environment on Fertility Rates in Seoul. *Journal of the Architectural Institute of Korea* *(Revise and Resubmit)*. **(Grand Prize, Minister of Culutre, Sports and Tourism Award)**
+- **Choi, K.**, Lee, D., Kim, S., & Sohn, D. (2025).
+The Impact of Compact City Characteristics on Economic Performance of Cities in Different Sizes. *Cities*.
+(Submitted).

 **2024**
 - **Choi, K.**, Lee, J., Park, C., & Sohn, D. (2024).
 Development of a Fire Risk Assessment System for Industrial Complexes Using GIS. *Korea Institute of Ecological Architecture and Environment Journal*, 24(4), 105–117. **(Best Paper Award)**